OttoHung/docker.tutorials/docs/build_context_flag.md

 > [Learn More](../scripts/build-contexts/git/https/build_from_public.sh)
 >

-The build context will be cloned to a directory with the name of the repository in the `WORKDIR`.
-For example, the name of a repository is `docker.tutorials` and the build context will be stored in a directory named `docker.tutorials` in this case:
+By this way, the build context will be cloned to a directory whose name is as same as the repository in the `WORKDIR`.
+For example, the name of the repository is `docker.tutorials` then the build context will be stored in a directory named `docker.tutorials` as follows:
 ```
 .
 +-- ${WORK_DIR}